 The University evaluates individual candidates rigorously, holistically, and sympathetically.
 The admissions committee seeks to assess the ways in which each candidate will likely contribute to the campus community and enable the University to fulfill its mission.
 The qualities we seek include intellect, talent, curiosity, and creativity; leadership, kindness, and courage; honesty, perseverance, perspective, and diversity.
 Although we expect each successful candidate to demonstrate strength in many of these areas, we do not expect every candidate to be equally strong in all of them.
 Just as there is no formula for admission, there is no list of qualities or characteristics that every applicant must present.

 In evaluating each candidate’s academic record, the admissions committee considers not only the student’s grades but also the difficulty of the courses attempted.
-Although each candidate’s academic record and standardized test scores are important elements in the admissions decision, other accomplishments and personal qualities are also relevant.
+Although each candidate’s academic record and standardized test scores are important elements in the admissions decision, the candidate’s essay, accomplishments outside the classroom, and personal qualities are also carefully considered.